ProjectMewo/Aoki/README.md

 The project follows a class-based approach to commands, events and extenders.
 - To make a new command, make a class extending [Command.js](/src/struct/handlers/Command.js).
 - To handle a new event, make a class extending [Event.js](/src/struct/handlers/Event.js).
-- To extend a new prototype, make a class extending [Extender.js](/src/struct/handlers/Extender.js).

 After that, to load the new files, statically import them in [Client.js](/src/struct/Client.js), inside the `loadModules` function.